Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Cal Stats and Trends

-- So far this season Cal has two wins against the spread.
+- Cal has two wins against the spread in five games this season.

-- Cal's games this year have gone over the total in three out of five opportunities (60%).
+- Cal has gone over the point total in 60% of its opportunities this year (three times over five games with a set point total).

-- When Cal churns out over 409 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Cal piles up over 409.0 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Golden Bears have six giveaways this season, while the Ducks have 13 takeaways .
+- This season the Golden Bears have six turnovers, seven fewer than the Ducks have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.